Atmospheric Science

 The science behind these big monsters

-We’ve all seen footage of tropical cyclones.
-But this is how they form and why climate change is reducing their number – but increasing their power
+How tropical cyclones, hurricanes and typhoons form and why climate change is reducing their number but increasing their power

 Big white clouds are light and fluffy right?
 Wrong!